 Assistant Dean, College of Education and Health Sciences; MSPAS/MPH Program Director; Associate Professor

 A 2012 graduate of the Touro University California Joint MSPAS/MPH Program, Dr. Moverley became Director of that same program in August 2021.

 Dr. Moverley currently practices in Emergency Medicine and Diabetes Management.
 She is a member of the Diabetes Research, Education, and Management (DREAM) team at Touro University.
 She is a PA representative to the American Diabetes Association.

 Her public health and research interests include the impact of health literacy, psychosocial support, and diversity on health outcomes.

 Touro University California is accredited by WASC Senior College and University Commission (WSCUC).

 The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the Touro University California Physician Assistant Program sponsored by Touro University California.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 The approximate date for the next validation review of the program by the ARC-PA is September 2029.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

 The Touro University California (TUC) Public Health Program is accredited by the Council on Education for Public Health (CEPH).
-On June 22, 2015, the TUC Public Health Program received notice of accreditation from the Council regarding the decision of its Board of Councilors to reaccredit the MPH Program at TUC for a 7-year term, the maximum period of accreditation for a graduate public health program.
+On December 9, 2022, the TUC Public Health Program received notice of accreditation from the Council regarding the decision of its Board of Councilors to reaccredit the MPH Program at TUC for a 7-year term, the maximum period of accreditation for a graduate public health program.